Jean Coulthard: Music

 The Canadian Broadcasting Corporation has issued several recordings as transcription discs.
-The double CD Jean Coulthard: Canadian Composers Portraits, released by Centerdisks in 2002, includes an hour-long documentary alongside recordings of the Piano Concerto, Sketches From The Western Woods, Twelve Essays On A Cantabile Theme and shorter pieces.
+In 1982, a six-record set of Coulthard's music was included in the Anthology of Canadian Music series.
+The double CD, Jean Coulthard, released by Centrediscs in 2002 as part of the Canadian Composers Portraits series, includes an hour-long documentary alongside recordings of the Piano Concerto, Sketches from the Western Woods, and Twelve Essays on a Cantabile Theme.